 - For fun water play and to get rid of any bugs, rinse flowers and grass gently with water.

-- Fill the rest of the 花 character with pretty flowers!
+- Fill the rest of the 花 character, f, and 꽃 with pretty flowers!

-In case you want to try this with more Chinese characters in outline font, you can easily change any font to outline with the Pages app on Apple devices.
+For those who want to try activities with English / Korean letters and Chinese characters in outline font, you can easily change any font to outline with the Pages app on Apple devices.
 Please see the screenshot below.

-Have you tried decorating Chinese words with flowers and grass?
+Have you tried decorating English, Chinese, and Korean words with flowers and grass?

-We’d love to see how your 花 and 草 activity turned out!
+We’d love to see how your 花 / flower / 꽃 and 草 / grass / 풀 activity turned out!

 If you try this activity, please let us know in the comments below!
 What age(s) are your kid(s) and how did it go?
 We’d love to hear about your learning experience!